kicaj29/aws/IAM/readme.md

 **Roles also can be used to map corporate identities to roles - then we even do not have create IAM Users.
 We can federate corporate identities into AWS account.**

 **When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.**

-Typically this role is created using AWS Console and not using IaC because at this point in time usually we have ony root aws account and usually we do not want store root aws account credentials locally because of security but if there are some reasons it can be also created using IaC.
-IAM user that will assume this role will be used in IaC.

 Other important features of IAM roles:
 * No static login credentials